 HER2-positive cancers that no longer respond to trastuzumab may respond if lapatinib (Tykerb) is added.
 Lapatinib or the drug ado-trastuzumab emtansine (Kadcyla) can also be given instead of trastuzumab.
 These drugs also attack the HER2 protein.
 Lapatinib is usually given along with the chemo drug capecitabine (Xeloda), but it may be used with other chemo drugs, hormone drugs, or even by itself (without chemo or hormone therapy).
 Ado-trastuzumab emtansine is given by itself.

 Because current treatments are very unlikely to cure advanced breast cancer, patients in otherwise good health are encouraged to think about taking part in clinical trials of other promising treatments.
-Learn more about these in our document, Clinical Trials: What You Need to Know.
-You can also read about living with later-stage cancer in our document, Advanced Cancer.
+You can also read about living with later-stage cancer in our document Advanced Cancer.

 Cancer is called recurrent when it come backs after treatment.
 Recurrence can be local (in or near the same place it started) or distant (spread to organs such as the lungs or bones).
 Rarely, breast cancer comes back in nearby lymph nodes.
 This is called regional recurrence.

 Local recurrence: This includes cancer coming back in the breast or in the chest wall (near the mastectomy scar).
 If a patient has a local recurrence and no evidence of distant metastases, cure may still be possible.
 Treatment depends on what other treatments have already been given.
 If the initial treatment was mastectomy, recurrence is treated by removing the tumor whenever possible.
 This may be followed by radiation therapy.
 If the area has already been treated with radiation, it may not be possible to give more radiation to the area without severely damaging nearby normal tissues.